 I remember well the end of the year of 2007.
 That’s when I visited Beijing, China for the first time.
 It was December, chilly weather, yet not below minus, but I felt the cold creeping in under my thick black coat.
 Deeply in my head I considered myself very manly – like a soldier!
 Well, but this post is not about me being a soldier not none of Red Army memories which I would whatsoever never have a chance to experience because I was just a tourist.

-Seeing elders making these body movements made me think that I have arrived to the country of Bruce Lee where every person has a strong personality as he did.
+Seeing elders making these body movements made me think that I have arrived to the country of Bruce Lee where each person has a strong personality as he did.
 However, I must admit that the characteristics of Bruce Lee quickly faded away once I got to know Chinese family life, which was much more complex than just “slow motion” karate moves.

-For next two weeks I was about to encounter the reality which was different from my first impressions of Chinese culture.
-I had to turn myself down, there’s no such place like ‘Bruce Lee Land’ on this earth!
+I didn’t have a map, but my inside-GPS was telling me that I am heading to the right direction.
 In half an hour I reached a small park with a massive tree in the middle.
 It wasn’t a big park, more like a residential garden where the elders come together to practice Tai Chi.
 Bingo!
-Bang!
-Bang!
-Just after 4 days stay in China I found people with a Bruce Lee skills again!
+Just after 4 days of staying in China I found people with a Bruce Lee skills again!
 I sat down on a bench for about 10 minutes to enjoy the moment.
-It was relaxing and nice entertainment to begin the day with.
+It was relaxing and nice entertainment to start my day.

-Lets face it, I was not so childish anymore to think that every person in China has abilities of supernatural powers, but it still gave me a proof that people here in China are much more determined to keep active at an old age than many other nations in the West.
-By spending more days in Chengdu I noted with by my own eyes that Tai Chi is still widely practiced phenomena.
+Let’s face it, I was not so childish anymore to think that every person in China has special skills, but it still gave me a proof that people here in China are much more determined to keep active at the old age than many other nations in the West.
+By spending more days in Chengdu I noticed that Tai Chi is still widely practiced phenomena.
 Well, at least amongst the older generation.

 Chinese steamed bun (中文包子)

-All the shops were local-people oriented and the only places to eat were simple family owned eateries.
-In the first days in Beijing I got used to eat baozi steamed buns (包子) which are very good and delicious way to fill up the stomach.
+All the shops were local-people oriented and the only places to eat were simple family owned restaurants.
+In the first days in Beijing I got used to eating baozi steamed buns (包子) which are very good and delicious way to fill up the stomach.
 So I decided to do the same this morning.
-Usually, I took long time to find a place where I want to eat, but that morning I jumped into the first place on my way.
+Usually, I took a long time to find a place where I wanted to eat, but that morning I jumped into the first place on my way.
 It couldn’t have been better.
 Paid only 4 元 (which was the cheapest dish in China by the way), but steamed buns stuffed with mushrooms and the rice soup was the best I had so far!

 People’s Park (人民公园)

-If you have travelled a lot you definitely had some moments when you had to ask a local person for tips where to go and what to see but in the end of the day you realized that they were wrong.
+If you have travelled a lot you definitely had some moments when you had to ask a local person for tips where to go and what to see but in the end of the day you have realized that they were wrong.
 For the most part of traveling I usually trust locals more than a local tourist maps or Lonely Planet book.
 One of the reasons I wanted to visit Chengdu was because of the teahouse culture.
 I imagined it like a paradise of tea drinkers where they come together to enjoy different tastes of tea.
 But my host had a different opinion about it.

-At first, it seemed to be quite a nice place to spend some time together with your spouse or young children, but I was kind of wrong.
-In every step I took, majority of people were people turned out to be 40+, some of them with their grandchildren, others on their own.
+At first, it seemed to be quite nice place to spend some time together with your spouse or young children, but I was kind of wrong.
+In every step I took, majority of people were people around 40, some of them with their grandchildren, others on their own.
 Maybe my host was right, I shouldn’t have come here?
 But wait a minute…There was something going on!

-As my mission was to find a teahouse, I continued my walk trough the well organized walking paths.
+As my mission was to find a teahouse, I continued my walk through the well organized walking paths.
 Sometimes it went up the hill and sometimes down… On the way I met two more different performing groups of elders.
-One was a group of women’s chorus (which didn’t really like my attention) and the second one was Chinese traditional music band which must have been main park’s attraction for locals.
+One was a group of women’s chorus (which didn’t really like my attention) and the second one was Chinese traditional music band which must have been main attraction for locals.

 …but what about my ambition to visit a teahouse?
-In the end I did get there, but it was not as fascinating as I though would be.
+In the end I did get there, but it was not as fascinating as I thought would be.
 Many tables surrounded by people sipping their tea from thermoses and no place to buy a drink for an “outsider” like me.
 But I don’t blame anyone for that.
 As a Western world citizen I had too high expectations about this place, but besides that, I really enjoyed learning about and seeing the things which I didn’t expect to experience that day.